Cordless Battery Powered Mowers

 This model sold out quickly in 2020 so don't delay when I put a link up for the 2021 model.

 Meanwhile here is a link to its bargain price little brother with a 34cm blade.

 The Gtech Falcon is made in China but designed by Nick Grey, the British owner of Gtech.

-It costs around £349 and gives a 43cm cut from a 36v 4 amp hour battery.
+The first model cost around £349 and gave a 43cm cut from it's 36v 4 amp hour battery.

-The Gtech Falcon looks good and has some clever features like the handle that folds-over for better storage.
+The Gtech Falcon looks stylish and has some clever features like the fold-over handle for better storage.

 It also has easy sliding handle height adjustment.

 The 2 downsides to this mower, apart from the price.